 Discover Scotland in style as steam delivers the locomotive experience of a lifetime.
 Relax as the rhythm of the railway whistles through the highlands, coursing carriages along 3 premier routes through picturesque surroundings and unspoilt countryside.
 Enjoy the romance of Victorian travel, the triumph of engineering and feats of endurance that moved mountains to make such journeys possible.

-The high road leads up the backbone of England to The Hallmark Hotel Carlisle****
+Day 1 The High Road leads up the backbone of England to the Shapwells Hotel ***

-We head north through the highlands to Aviemore on the River Spey
+Day 2 We head north through the Highlands to Aviemore on the River Spey

 for a ride on the Strathspey Steam Railway.